 The Chrysler 300 was a very late addition to the 1955 lineup.
 In fact, the 300 was conceived around the time the rest of the 1955 cars were beginning pilot production.

 The new model was the idea of Robert M. Rodger, previously part of Bill Drinkard’s engine development staff and more recently Chrysler Division’s chief engineer.
-Rodger had been heavily involved in the development of the FirePower hemi engine and had taken a strong interest in Chrysler’s competition efforts; earlier that year, he had been in Indianapolis for a 24-hour endurance race and he had even gone to Mexico to observe at least one of outboard motor magnate Carl Kiekhaefer’s Carrera Panamericana runs.
+Rodger had been heavily involved in the development of the FirePower engine and had taken a strong interest in Chrysler’s competition efforts.
+Earlier that year, he had been in Indianapolis for a 24-hour endurance race, and he had even gone to Mexico to observe at least one of outboard motor magnate Carl Kiekhaefer’s Carrera Panamericana runs.

-One enticing possibility was a forthcoming concept car from the Advanced studio: the Falcon, a DeSoto-powered, relatively compact sporty convertible, designed by stylist Maury Baldwin.
-Virgil Exner pushed hard for Chrysler to produce the Falcon, which would have been a worthy rival to the Corvette or the new ’55 Ford Thunderbird.
-Sadly, as Jim Zeder had previously told Motor Trend, the company was not enthusiastic about investing in low-volume specialty cars for the enthusiast market; Chrysler did not have the deep pockets of GM or even Ford.
+One enticing possibility was a forthcoming concept car from the Advanced studio: the Falcon, a relatively compact DeSoto-powered sporty convertible designed by stylist Maury Baldwin.
+Virgil Exner pushed hard for Chrysler to produce the Falcon, which would have been a worthy rival to the Corvette or the new Ford Thunderbird.
+Sadly, the company was not enthusiastic about investing in low-volume specialty cars for the enthusiast market; Chrysler did not have the deep pockets of GM or even Ford.